British Academy Writing Workshop on International Politics in Africa

 Dr Oluwatosin Ruth Ifaloye

-Lecturer in International Relations specialising in transitional justice, stakeholder engagement, and African international politics.
+Dr Oluwatosin Ruth Ifaloye is a Lecturer in International Relations at Covenant University, Nigeria.
+She specialises in transitional justice, stakeholder engagement, and African international politics.

 Research topic: Localising transitional justice in The Gambia through stakeholder engagement and international norms.